VerdalJG/Bomberman-University-Project/README.md

 ![](https://github.com/VerdalJG/Bomberman-University-Project/blob/main/Bombs.gif)

 <h2>Controls and Powerups</h2>
 The player is controlled with WASD and Spacebar to drop bombs.
-As of now, powerups do not appear within the game, but once implented, they are functional.
+As of now, powerups do not appear within the game, but once implemented, they are functional.

 ![](https://github.com/VerdalJG/Bomberman-University-Project/blob/main/BombermanImages/Powerups.png)